Author: Nicolas | Last update:

 First of all, here are the different sizes of e-readers that we can find nowadays :

-This comparative diagram will help you to better see the differences between the various diagonals of the e-readers on the market :
+This ereader comparison chart will help you to better see the differences between the various diagonals of the e-readers on the market :

 The 6-inch screens are the most common and e-readers with this type of screen are generally inexpensive or relatively accessible financially.